-A 1942 biopic dramatizing the life of New York Yankees great Lou Gehrig, The Pride of the Yankees was directed by Sam Wood and stars Gary Cooper as Gehrig, along with Teresa Wright, Walter Brennan, and Babe Ruth as himself.
+A 1942 biopic dramatizing the life of New York Yankees great Lou Gehrig, The Pride of the Yankees was directed by Sam Wood and stars Gary Cooper as Gehrig, with a supporting cast including Teresa Wright, Walter Brennan, Dan Duryea, and Babe Ruth as himself.

 The film starts with Gehrig as a boy in New York City, a child of immigrant parents who want him to go to Columbia University and become an engineer.
 Lou's mother is dismayed when his feats on the Columbia baseball team draw the attention of the New York Yankees, who wind up pulling Lou away from his studies to play baseball.